ryancyq/ryancyq.github.io/_posts/2024-10-16-changelog-generation-with-github-actions.md

 These are the tools being used:
 - [Git-Cliff] : A highly customizable changelog generator built in Rust.
 - [GitHub Actions] : A CI/CD platform integrated with GitHub.
-- [github-signed-commit] : A GitHub Actions workflow that commit your files via [GitHub Graphql API] to guarantee verified commit on GitHub.
+- [github-signed-commit] : A GitHub Actions that commit your files via [GitHub Graphql API] to guarantee verified commit on GitHub.

 ### Initialize Cliff configuration